 As I am sure you already can assume, the latter group from the above descriptions were those who had entered into their experiences as POWs with some sort of belief in a greater purpose as the result of a belief in a greater Being.

-There are those that believe that doing so is hard, difficult, at times impossible, and left to be successfully completed only by the so-called “talented,” “brilliant,” or “the most hard-working.”
+There are those who believe that doing so is hard, difficult, at times impossible, and left to be successfully completed only by the so-called “talented,” “brilliant,” or “the most hard-working.”

-To get there is quite simple: just do the opposite of how they taught you to write in school and you’ll find yourself landing on the spiritual side of writing and on the spiritual side of life, the place from which all inspiration springs, all hope springs eternal, all potential is lived, and all lives are healed.
+To get there is quite simple: just do the opposite of how they taught you to write in school and you’ll find yourself landing on the spiritual side of writing and on the spiritual side of life.
+This is the place from which all inspiration springs, all hope springs eternal, all potential is lived, and all lives are healed.

-So natural of a state is this that it doesn’t take faith to take the step.
-It’s hard to have faith when that side of you has been beaten up for so long by the “have to’s,” “gottas,” and “shoulds” that we have been forced to superimpose on our individual brilliances so as best to fit in a society that doesn’t serve anyone and, to one degree or another, hamstrings all.
+This is so natural a state that it doesn’t take faith to take the step.
+It’s hard to have faith when a side of you has been beaten up for so long by the “have to’s,” “gottas,” and “shoulds” that we have been forced to superimpose on our individual brilliances so as best to fit in a society that doesn’t serve anyone.
+Usually, to one degree or another, this hamstrings everyone.

-No. You don’t have to, as a matter of fact, have faith to succeed as a writer or in life.
+No. You don’t have to have faith to succeed as a writer or in life.
 You just have to have desire.
-And it doesn’t matter from where that desire springs—love, happiness, a willingness to serve, frustration, desperation, or anxiety.
+And it doesn’t matter from where that desire springs —-love, happiness, a willingness to serve, frustration, desperation, or anxiety.
 It doesn’t matter from where it comes.
 You just have to have it.